-the nonhelical case than in the helical one, i.e., $\propto f^{1/2}$ compared to $\propto f$.
-Both scaling are, however, shallower than what was expected based on earlier analytical calculations.
-Also the inertial range spectrum above the peak is shallower without helicity than with, but here, both spectra are steeper than what is expected if the GW spectrum was a direct consequence of the MHD turbulence spectrum.
+In the present work, we have shown that the magnetic stress from hydrodynamic and MHD turbulence with scales comparable to the cosmological horizon scale at the time of the QCD phase transition can drive GWs in the range accessible to NANOGrav, if the magnetic energy density is 3-10% of the radiation energy density.
+The low-frequency tail below the peak frequency at 10 nHz or so is shallower in the nonhelical case than in the helical one, i.e., $\propto f^{1/2}$ compared to $\propto f$.
+Both scalings are, however, shallower than what was expected based on earlier analytical calculations.
+Also the inertial range spectrum above the peak is shallower without helicity than with, but here, both spectra are steeper than what is expected if the GW spectrum was a direct consequence of the MHD turbulence spectrum [99,111].
 The reason for this is primarily the relatively short time of turbulent driving (one Hubble time).
-This is short compared with the turnover time which, for our runs with the smallest $k{\rm f}$ of two, is much longer: 16 (100) Hubble times for our runs without (with) helicitly.
+It is short compared with the turnover time which, for our runs with the smallest k_f of two, is much longer; 16 (100) Hubble times for our runs without (with) helicity.
 Therefore, there was not enough time to fully establish the GW spectrum at high wave numbers.
-For our earlier runs with larger values of $k{\rm f},$ this effect was less pronounced than for smaller values of $k{\rm f}$, but it is still quite noticeable, especially in the helical case where forward cascading is weaker than in the nonhelical case.
+For our earlier runs with larger values of k_f , this effect was less pronounced than for smaller values of k_f , but it is still quite noticeable, especially in the helical case where forward cascading is weaker than in the nonhelical case.

-Our work has led to new insights regarding the possibility of using an observed GW spectrum for making statements about the nature of the underlying turbulence in the early universe.
+Our work has led to new insights regarding the possibility of using an observed GW spectrum for making statements about the nature of the underlying turbulence in the early niverse.
 One is the already mentioned slope of the subinertial range spectrum.
 Another is the position of the peak of the spectrum.
 Finally, there is the strength of the drop of the spectral power for frequencies above the peak frequency, and the subsequent slope after the drop, which is most likely too small to be detectable.
 This, however, depends on the duration of turbulent driving and could be higher if the driving time was longer.
 The specific features of the spectrum near the peak are different for helical and nonhelical turbulence.
 This could, in principle, give information about the presence of parity violation, when would also lead to circularly polarized GWs.

-Data availability-The source code used for the simulations of this study, the PENCIL CODE, is freely available from Ref.
-[78].
+Data availability- The source code used for the simulations of this study, the PENCIL CODE, is freely available from Ref.
+[106].
 The simulation setups and the corresponding data are freely available from Ref.
-XXX.
+[112].